patniko/react-sabacc/README.md

-# Overview
+## Overview

 React implementation of Sabacc.

-# Rules
-* All players start with 1000 coins.
+### Deck
 The Sabacc deck is composed of 76 cards, in the following configuration:

-Four Suits (Sabers, Flasks, Coins, Staves)
+- Four Suits (Sabers, Flasks, Coins, Staves)
 - Values 1 - 11

-Ranked Cards
+- Ranked Cards
 	- Commander (value 12)
 	- Mistress (value 13)
 	- Master (value 14)
 	- Ace (value 15)

-Two copies of eight Face Cards
+- Two copies of eight Face Cards
 	- The Star (value -17)
 	- The Evil One (value -15)
 	- Moderation (value -14)
 	- Demise (value -13)
 	- Balance (value -11)
 	- Endurance (valu1e -8)
 	- Queen of Air and Darkness (value -2)
 	- Idiot (value 0)

-1. Every game uses one deck containing 76 cards.
-  - 4 suits, each containing numbered cards 1 - 15.
-  - 2 copies of 8 special cards.
-2. The games consists of several sequential rounds, and ends when a player wins.
-3. There are two pots - the sabacc pot is utilized for game winnings, while the special pot can only be won with a trump score.
-4. To achieve a trump score you must have a pure sabacc of either +23 or -23

-# Round
-2. At the start of a round each player is dealt 2 to 5 cards depending on the settings.
-3. Starting to the left of the dealers, players may bet and continue to call.

-## Winning the game
-The sabacc pot is another pot to which players must ante each hand.
-This special pot can be won only by winning a hand with one of the three trump scores: a pure sabacc of either +23 or −23 (with the former trumping the latter) or an Idiot's Array.
-The Array is a special hand containing a card called The Idiot, worth zero, a Two of any suit, and a Three of the same suit.
-When laid out on the table, an Idiot's Array is read, literally, as 023, and is considered the highest hand in the game, trumping even a pure sabacc of 23.
-A win with any of those three special hands will give that player both the hand pot and the sabacc pot, and is typically seen as the end of gameplay for a single game.

-The game of sabacc used a deck of seventy-six cards featuring sixty numbered cards divided into four suits, and two copies of eight special cards.
-Each player is dealt two cards (sometimes five, depending on the set of rules in play at the table) which make up their hand.
-There are four phases within each hand: Betting, Calling, Shifting and Drawing.

-Betting phase: Beginning with the player to the left of the dealer, the player has the option to place a bet.

-A typical game of sabacc is composed of several sequential rounds, and officially ends when a player wins with one of three special winning hands.
-At the beginning of each round, each player contributes an ante to the hand pot, which goes to the person with the winning hand at the conclusion of that hand.
-The winner in standard sabacc is the player who holds the hand with an absolute value closest to 23 (with both +23 and −23 being possible); this player wins the hand pot.
-Since −21 is closer to −23 than 20 is to 23, −21 would trump positive 20; however, in a situation where both −21 and 21 are in play at the same time, the positive 21 would triumph.
-Players with a hand above 23 or below −23 are considered to have Bombed Out, thus losing the hand, and in some cases, being forced to pay into the sabacc pot.

-The sabacc pot is another pot to which players must ante each hand.
-This special pot can be won only by winning a hand with one of the three trump scores: a pure sabacc of either +23 or −23 (with the former trumping the latter) or an Idiot's Array.
-The Array is a special hand containing a card called The Idiot, worth zero, a Two of any suit, and a Three of the same suit.
-When laid out on the table, an Idiot's Array is read, literally, as 023, and is considered the highest hand in the game, trumping even a pure sabacc of 23.
-A win with any of those three special hands will give that player both the hand pot and the sabacc pot, and is typically seen as the end of gameplay for a single game.

-Calling phase: A player has the option to call the hand during another player's calling phase but never his own.

-Shifting phase: The cards themselves are small, electronic devices with a display panel covering the surface of one side; this panel is capable of shifting the displayed suit and value of each card when told to do so by the computer running the game, or when a player has the option to manually shuffle the card's value.
-In this fashion, a player can receive new cards of any possible suit or rank without actually having to take new cards from the deck itself.

-Drawing phase: A player may also draw or discard individual cards from his hand.
-During the Drawing phase, a player may exchange a card in his hand for one in the deck.
-If the player decides to simply discard a card during this phase, that individual card is removed from play and is not subject to shifting.[2]
+### Rules
+Sabacc's main objective is to win Credits.
+There are two pots: The main pot and the Sabacc pot.
+Each hand starts with each player placing an ante into both the Main Pot and the Sabacc Pot.
+Subsequent bets during the hand will be placed only into the Main Pot.
+Beginning with the player to the dealer's left, each player may elect to either bet or fold.
+Going clockwise from that player, each person must match the previous bet to stay in the hand.
+They may also raise the bet to a new amount.
+If a raise is made, all players must at least match the new bet amount to stay in the hand.
+When no one wishes to raise any more, the betting is over.

+The game can have between 2 and 8 players.
+Winning hands in Sabacc are hands that total 23 or -23, which are called Pure Sabacc, or a hand made up of an Idiot (value 0) a 2 of any suit and a 3 of any suit (this is a literal 023) called an Idiot's Array.
+An Idiot's Array beats a Pure Sabacc.
+If no one has any of these winning hands, the player with the highest hand total below 23 wins.

+Once the initial betting is complete, each player is dealt two cards.
+Players then take turns drawing a card or standing.
+Afterwards another round of betting takes place.
+The first through fourth rounds of play and betting are usually considered the pot-building phase, and the game cannot be Called during this time.

+After the pot-building phase is over, any player may decide they wish to call the hand.
+One last round of betting occurs, starting with the Calling player, and then players reveal their cards.
+Any player with a hand totalling more than 23, less than -23, or exactly 0 at the time the hand is called has Bombed Out.
+The penalty for Bombing Out is to pay an amount equal to the contents of the Main Pot into the Sabacc Pot.
+The winning player takes the contents of the Main Pot.
+If that player won with a Pure Sabacc or an Idiot's Array, the Sabacc Pot is also collected.

+In the event that two or more players have equal winning hands, a Sudden Demise is enacted between those players.
+Each player in the Sudden Demise is dealt one extra card.
+Their hand totals are then re-summed to include their new card.
+Whichever player then has the best modified hand wins.
+If all players involved in the Sudden Demise bomb out they do not have to pay into the Sabacc pot, but none are then eligible to win the Main Pot.
+The Main Pot in that case goes to the player with the best hand who is not bombed out.

+At any time during game-play, up until the point where players reveal their cards, a Sabacc Shift may occur.
+This random event redistributes the values of the cards in play.
+It is the rare case when a Sabacc Shift occurs three or more times in a single hand, though once should be expected and twice is not abnormal.
+The only way to prevent a card from being affected by the Shift is to place it into the Interference Field (due to be implemented in a later version of Sabacc).
+A player may put a card into the field at any point during play.
+This Field prevents the Shift from affecting any card placed within it.
+The trade-off for placing a card in the Field is that it is placed face-up and the value can be seen by all other players.
+*  [Sabacc rules](http://sabacc.sourceforge.net/rules) on SourceForge for the background info.

 # Contributions
 Shout out to:
-* [gcedo](https://github.com/gcedo/) for the great work on [react-solitaire](https://github.com/gcedo/react-solitaire).
+* [Edoardo Colombo](https://github.com/gcedo/) for the great work on [react-solitaire](https://github.com/gcedo/react-solitaire).
-* [Sabacc](http://sabacc.sourceforge.net/rules) on SourceForge for the background info on the rules and card images.

 ## Quick Start